timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-03.md

 If the Publication Server is unavailable for some reason, this will prevent Publishers from making updated RPKI objects available.
-The most immediate impact of this is that the publisher cannot distribute new issuances or revocations of ROAs, ASPAs or BGPSec Router Certificates for the duration of this outage.
+The most immediate impact of this is that the publisher cannot distribute new issuances or revocations of ROAs, ASPAs or BGPsec Router Certificates for the duration of this outage.
 Thus, in effect, it cannot signal changes in its routing operations.
 If the outage persists for an extended period, then RPKI Manifests, CRLs, and Signed Objects might became stale, hampering for example BGP Origin Validation ([@!RFC6811].